 Food Truck Permit for Property Owners - The zoning permit provides specific information regarding the location of the food truck.

-The zoning permit for the property must be signed by the property owner, and completed and submitted along with a site plan or plot plan.
+The zoning permit for the property must be signed by the property owner and completed and submitted along with a site plan.
 If a property owner has a property large enough to accommodate more than one food truck, only one zoning permit is required to be submitted showing the location of all food trucks.
-The plot plan must show the limits of the property, the location(s) of the proposed food truck(s), and label adjoining uses on neighboring properties.
+The site plan must show the limits of the property, the location(s) of the proposed food truck(s), and label adjoining uses on neighboring properties.
 Food trucks must meet certain spacing requirements as listed below, so these adjacent land uses are a necessity.

 3. Review the Food Truck Quick Reference Guide for helpful information relating to operation on private property.